 2. Dried Lavender Heart Wreath

 Imagine the soothing scent of fresh lavender wafting through your entryway as guests arrive for a Valentine’s Day gathering.
-A heart-shaped wreath made entirely from dried lavender stems offers a rustic yet refined look that transitions beautifully from winter into deep purple hues provide a sophisticated alternative to the standard bright reds and pinks usually associated with the the lavender is dried, this wreath maintains its shape and color for a long time, making it a sustainable choice for eco-conscious looks particularly stunning against a white or light gray door where the texture of the tiny buds can truly stand out.
+A heart-shaped wreath made entirely from dried lavender stems offers a rustic yet refined look that transitions beautifully from winter into spring.
+The deep purple hues provide a sophisticated alternative to the standard bright reds and pinks usually associated with the holiday.
+Because the lavender is dried, this wreath maintains its shape and color for a long time, making it a sustainable choice for eco-conscious decorators.
+It looks particularly stunning against a white or light gray door where the texture of the tiny buds can truly stand out.

 3. Pink Eucalyptus Wreath